RituRajSingh878/Multithreading-Server/README.md

 Made a Multithreading Server Project for Operating System Course

 ## Description
-I have created a multithreaded server with N threads by requesting ffrom the server.
+I have created a multithreaded server with N threads by requesting from the server.
 When a new client request arrives, the server will add it to a queue of connections.
 The threads will remove one connection from the queue and will handle the request.
 If the connection queue does not have a connection available, the thread will “sleep” until a connection is ready.
-Program should not use busy waiting.
+The program should not use busy waiting.

 ## How to Run the Code(For Linux System)